ChoateProgrammingUnion/CPU-coding-challenge/README.md

 cd functional_challenge
 python3 .
 ```
-depends on which challenge you choose to take part in.
+depending on which challenge you choose to take part in.
 The program is tested only with Python 3.7.
 However, it should work with Python 3.3+.

 ## Cooperations

-You may help each other debug their program.
+You may help others debug their programs.
 However, you should not discuss with other students on how to approach each individual challenge.
 If you are really stuck, you can ask for help in `#help` channel of our Discord server.
-A club leader will answer your question if they see fit.
+A club leader will answer your question.

-We really spent a lot of time developing this challenge so please respect our effort.
-We hope you will learn something new when you by doing this challenge.
+We really spent a lot of time developing this challenge so please respect our efforts.
+We hope you will learn something new  by doing this challenge.

 Remember, when in doubt, look at Python documentation.